 Toilets tend to fault when we least expect it.
 As a homeowner, you should always take extra precautions to maintain your health and hygiene, and an old cistern or broken-down toilet is a huge inconvenience.

 You can hire professional plumbers to replace or upgrade your old toilet suite within an hour.
-However, it’s fairly simple if you are a DIY enthusiast or want to save money and apply inexpensive techniques to replace the toilet.
+However, it’s pretty simple if you are a DIY enthusiast or want to save money and apply inexpensive techniques to replace the toilet.

 Replacing a toilet isn’t that difficult; all you need to do is gather the right tools and equipment and follow a step-by-step process.
-To simplify the process, we’ll discuss replacing a toilet and installing a new cistern in your existing space.
+To simplify the process, we’ll discuss replacing a toilet and installing a new cistern in your space.

 Required Tools